Scholarships for Moms

 Patsy Takemoto Mink Education Foundation for Low-Income Women and Children

 Congresswoman Patsy Takemoto Mink was committed to educational opportunities being made available to low-income women and focused predominantly on mothers.
 The Patsy Takemoto Mink Education Foundation was started in 2003 and is also dedicated to enrichment for kids.
 Mink was the first female of color to be part of the United States House of Representatives and was dedicated to civil rights.
-Women with children who are pursuing training or education may qualify for awards up to $2,000.
+Women with children who are pursuing training or education may qualify for awards up to $5,000.
 Many women have received they boost they need thanks to the Mink Education Foundation.
+Deadline is August 1st.
 To learn more, visit patsyminkfoundation.org.

 The Arkansas Single Parent Scholarship Fund

 Single mothers face a unique series of challenges as they try to support and take care of their families.
 They need assistance to encourage them to continue their education.
 The Arkansas Single Parent Scholarship Fund is for residents of Arkansas who are single parents.
 The candidates are considered financially disadvantaged and have one or more kids under eighteen.
 Recipients must not have previously earned a degree or diploma from a four-year school of higher learning to qualify for this award.
 Find out more by going to aspsf.org.